HighDefinist/time/README.md

 ### Usage

+Execute a function once, and return the elapsed time in seconds (as double):

+	bench1([&] {
+	  // Insert code to benchmark here
+	});

-Take a look at the example file:
+Take a look at the example file for the other available functions and classes:

 	example\simple\time_demo.cpp